 Supporting Social Causes

 Fintech companies aim to improve consumers’ lives with faster, better, and cheaper tools.
 Yet not everything is about money.
-Since companies, even start-ups, cannot live outside the communities where they live and work, fintech uses Twitter to showcase their support of social and community causes.
+Since companies, even start-ups, cannot live outside the communities where they live and work, fintech uses X, formerly known as Twitter, to showcase their support of social and community causes.

 Simple, the leading US online bank, shares their support of the ALS Therapy Development Institute.